fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/istio/README.md

 Login using `admin` and `secret` as the username and password, respectively, which come from the secret that you setup earlier when deploying Istio.
 If successful, you will be presented with the home page, which shows a graph of the services from all of the namespaces in your cluster.
 ![Architecture](../../static/imgs/istio/kiali_2_home.png)

 The above can be overwhelming to look at.
-Instead of looking at the entire cluster, let's just focus on the services in the `default` namespace, which is where `bluecompute-ce` is deployed.
+Instead of looking at the entire cluster, let's just focus on the services in the `default` namespace, which is where `bluecompute` is deployed.
 To view the services in the `default` namespace, click on the `Namespace` drop-down and select `default`, which should present you with the following view:
 ![Architecture](../../static/imgs/istio/kiali_3_default_graph.png)

-You should now see a much cleaner chart showing the services pertaining to `bluecompute-ce`.
+You should now see a much cleaner chart showing the services pertaining to `bluecompute`.
 I personally like this graph better compared to `Service Graph`.
 From this graph you can click on the individual links between microservices and explore the request volume per second.
 Let's see what that looks like by clicking on the link between the `istio-ingressgateway` and `web` service, which should present you with the following view:
 ![Architecture](../../static/imgs/istio/kiali_4_gateway_web.png)

 Notice above that you can see the requests per second and graphs for different status codes.
 Also notice in the `Source app` and `Destination app` that you can see namespace and version of the microservices in question.
 Feel free to explore the other application links.